pivotal/docs-platform-automation/docs/tasks.md

 - is the stemcell assigned
 - what stemcell type/version is required
 - are there any unset/invalid properties
-- did any ops manager verifiers fail
+- did any Tanzu Operations Manager verifiers fail

 If any of the above checks fail the task will fail.